 The instructions should tell you everything.
 I know you are going to need help with handwashing though.
 Here’s how to do it.

 - Choose a detergent.

 This is the only tricky thing, what kind of cleaning solution to use?
 My advice is to stick with the instructions.
-However, if you are scared about damaging the fabric, regardless of the instructions, you can use a mild solution.
+However, if you are scared about damaging the fabric, you can use a mild solution regardless of the instructions.
 You can use laundry detergent, make sure there is no bleach in it if the instructions don’t allow bleach.
 Petroleum-based products are usually a no. Mild soap or dish soap is probably the safest way.

 - Dip in warm water.